atlassian/nucleus/README.md

 * Companion publisher for [electron-forge](https://github.com/electron-userland/electron-forge) to greatly simplify release publishing
 * Backed by a static file store so minimal server costs
 * One command to run so insanely simple to set up

+## Electron Version Requirements

+Please note that using Nucleus requires that you use Electron `>=2.0.0`.

 ## Setup